paerallax/spaceship-javascript/README.md

 Then we see a bunch of `describe` blocks, starting from line 4.
 In simple terms you give it a string which is an expression or statement or just something in JavaScript that you want to describe.
 After that you pass to the `it` block (line 5) the description of above-mentioned expression/statement/etc., in plain English.
 Now, this all is already done for you, BUT the descriptions are misleading.
 Okay, they're not misleading, they're straight up incorrect (:
 Let's look at the one on line 6:
-(You need not worry about unfamiliar jargon or syntax of requiring a library, writing test blocks used here as it's not relevant to our exercies as of now.
+(You need not worry about unfamiliar jargon or syntax of requiring a library, writing test blocks used here as it's not relevant to our exercies as of now).
 What's relevant is the code on lines 6, 12, 18 and so on: **the assertions**.

 ``` javascript
 assert.strictEqual(typeof null, 'null')